INTERNSHIP FOR CREDIT

 Throughout the experience, students reflect on the concept of skill-building in cross-cultural competencies including effective communication, teamwork, goal-setting and negotiation, and conflict mediation.
 Students are pushed to process what they experience at their internship, focusing on their skills, professional development and career aspirations.

-How it works:
+How it works

 - Interns register for the internship course (three semester hours) in addition to the other courses you are taking at Temple Rome.
 You must verify that you will receive academic credit from your home institution to be eligible for an internship.
-There are NO non-credit bearing internships offered.

 - A faculty supervisor oversees the internship, sets the evaluation requirements, meets with you regularly, and requires a final report or project related to the experience.